 In 2012 the company had about 280 employees and sales of SEK 401 million.
 The company was formed in 1947 as AB Atomenergi and at that time operated mainly in Stockholm.
 Building of the Studsvik facility started in 1955.

-Today the company has four operative departments: Waste Technology, Materials Technology, Consultancy Services and Studsvik ALARA Engineering.
+Today the company has three operative departments: Waste Technology, Materials Technology and Consultancy Services.

 Safe and environmentally friendly treatment of low-level waste